Natural ventilation System

 There are 2 types of ventilation systems:

-A natural ventilation system consists of at least two ventilator ducts, fitted with cowls or their equivalent:
+A natural ventilation system consists of at least two ventilation ducts, fitted with cowls or their equivalent.
+The system must have:

 Powered ventilation system